m4xshen/m4xshen.dev/content/posts/build-your-modern-neovim-config-in-lua.md

 tags: ["Neovim"]
 ---

+🚀 Before we dive into the main topic, I want to share a recent project of mine: [repohistory](https://github.com/repohistory/repohistory).
+Designed for GitHub users, it extends repo traffic history tracking well beyond the usual 14-day period, offering deeper project insights.
+Now, let’s delve into today’s focus…

 In this tutorial you'll learn how to build and structure a modern Neovim config in Lua.
 I'll go through options, mappings, autocmds and plugins.
 You can read along with [my configuration](https://github.com/m4xshen/dotfiles/tree/main/nvim/nvim).

 To learn more about what each option does, use `:h 'option name'` in Neovim.